 Leonardo da Vinci International Airport, more known as Rome Fiumicino Airport is the busiest Italian airport, so it is not a rare case of getting lost due to its size and number of terminals.
 With the traffic over 40 million passengers in 2017, it is also one of the busiest European airports.
 The location of this airport is 35 km west of Rome’s historic city centre.

-Airport shuttle bus: You can reach the centre of Rome (Termini) by an airport shuttle bus from Rome Fiumicino Airport.
-The journey usually takes around 1 to 1 hour and 15 minutes, depending on traffic.
+You can reach the centre of Rome (Termini) by an airport shuttle bus from Rome Fiumicino Airport.
+The journey in off-season takes around 30 minutes, but in high season it can take up to 1 hour and 15 minutes, depending on traffic.
 Ticket can be bought on board or online:

 |Rome Fiumicino Airport to Rome||Rome to Rome Fiumicino Airport|